executablebooks/sphinx-examples/docs/index.md

-# `sphinx-demo`
+# `sphinx-examples`

-A small sphinx extension to add "demo buttons" that allow you to show off source markdown and the result of rendering it in Sphinx.
+A small sphinx extension to add "example snippets" that allow you to show off source markdown and the result of rendering it in Sphinx.

 For example: